catness/100-days-of-code/log.md

 * Experimented with connecting the pathfinder algorithm for the avatar to follow the mouse clicks.
 So far it's too slow.

+### Day 78: 2019-07-17

+* Fixed the pathfinder's performance and implemented the walking

+* Fixed the avatar's facing direction while walking the path